sarikasurampudi/oml/adb-oml/connect-provision-adb/connect-provision-adb2.md

 This lab is all about getting your environment set up correctly.
 Here we will show you how to provision two different autonomous database instances, create a user, enable the schema for the user and load data into a table.

-Estimated lab time: 20 - 30 minutes
+Estimated time: 20 - 30 minutes

 Watch this short video to preview how to provision and setup your environment.